PatrickDegner/Azure_Infrastructure_as_Code/README.md

 # Azure_Infrastructure_as_Code
 Azure ARM Template Examples
-Deploy them via CLI or Portal
+Deploy them via CLI, Powershell or Portal

 ## How to use